-With flash encryption key extracted, an SCA attacker may be able to extract confidential information from the device's encrypted flash.
+With flash encryption key extracted, an attacker may be able to extract confidential information from the device's encrypted flash.

-Using some other exploits, an SCA attacker would be able to replace the entire encrypted flash content with their sophisticatedly manipulated content and take over the device.
+Using some other exploit, an attacker would be able to replace the entire encrypted flash content with the content of their choice which are prepared out of band and take over the device.

-However, if recommended practice is followed, and a unique flash encryption device key is provisioned in the eFuse then this SCA attack would be device specific and scaling it to a class level attack would be cumbersome.
+However, if recommended practice is followed, and a unique flash encryption device key is provisioned in the eFuse then this attack would be device specific and scaling it to a class level attack would be cumbersome.